Fontainebleau Las Vegas: Bankruptcy

-A month after the bankruptcy filing, the case was complicated further by term lenders who sued the bank group.
-In addition, Turnberry West filed a lawsuit against its sister company, Fontainebleau Las Vegas LLC, which owned the project.
+A month after the bankruptcy filing, term lenders sued the bank group.
+Turnberry West also filed a lawsuit against its sister company, Fontainebleau Las Vegas LLC, which owned the project.
 Turnberry West alleged that its liens against the project took priority over those filed by lenders.
 Both companies were owned by Soffer.
-This move, in which Soffer essentially sued himself, was viewed as an attempt to force creditors to supply funding.
-Mediation attempts, between Fontainebleau and the banks, were unsuccessful, and a judge determined that the case would go to trial.
-Financial lawsuits involving the Fontainebleau would go on for years.
-In one case, a group of term lenders sued Soffer, Crown Limited, and Ullico, alleging that they presented false architectural drawings to conceal the project's true construction cost, and that they later conspired to hide the Fontainebleau's financial problems.
-In Fontainebleau's lawsuit, a judge would eventually rule in Bank of America's favor; the bank later reached a $300 million settlement with lenders.
+Mediation attempts were unsuccessful, and a judge determined that the case would go to trial.
+After years of lawsuits, courts ruled in Bank of America's favor; and the bank reached a $300 million settlement with lenders.